After Vito Iacopelli — the Maestro Pizzaiolo

 Don’t exceed 24 hours — the poolish will become acidic

-The poolish is the soul of this dough.
-It’s a 1:1 ratio of flour and water with a tiny amount of yeast and honey.
-The long, cold fermentation develops deep flavor and makes the final pizza far more digestible than a same-day dough ever could.
+The poolish is a 1:1 ratio of flour and water with a tiny amount of yeast and honey.
+By pre-fermenting 30% of your total flour overnight, you develop complex flavor compounds that a same-day dough simply cannot achieve.
+The long, cold fermentation also begins breaking down gluten structures, making the final pizza far more digestible and giving you a more extensible, easier-to-stretch dough.

 III